The Military in Denmark: Small but Mighty Force Keeping the Peace

 Are citizens required to serve in the military in Denmark?

-Denmark has a selective conscription system.
+Denmark employs a selective conscription system.

 What kind of equipment does the Danish Army use?

-This includes Leopard 2 tanks, CV90 infantry fighting vehicles, and various artillery systems.
+The Danish Army utilizes modern military equipment, including Leopard 2 tanks, CV90 infantry fighting vehicles, and various artillery systems.

-The Air Force operates F-16 fighter jets, with F-35s on order.
+Meanwhile, the Air Force operates F-16 fighter jets, with F-35s on order, and the Navy possesses frigates, patrol vessels, and submarines.